scratch-ed/itch/README.md

 To deploy the judge, you'll need to do 4 things:

 1. Tag a new version
-2. Create and publish that version as an npm package
+2. Create and publish that version as a npm package
 3. Update the AWS repo to point to that version
 4. Publish to AWS